ietf-wg-dult/threat-model/draft-ietf-dult-threat-model.md

 To address these concerns, detection systems must incorporate power-efficient approaches that balance security with practicality.
 Adaptive scanning strategies can dynamically adjust the scan frequency based on contextual risk levels.
 For example, if a suspicious tracking Device is detected nearby, the system can temporarily increase scan frequency while reverting to a lower-power mode when no threats are present.

 Event-triggered detection offers another alternative by activating scanning only in specific high-risk scenarios.
 Users moving into a new location or transitioning from a prolonged stationary state may require more frequent detection, while routine movement in known safe environments can minimize energy consumption.
-Additionally, passive Bluetooth listening techniques could serve as a low-power alternative to active scanning, allowing background detection without excessive battery drain.

 The DULT Protocol must account for these power limitations in its design, ensuring that detection mechanisms remain effective without significantly degrading battery performance.
 Consideration of Device-specific constraints, such as variations in power efficiency across smartphones, wearables, and IoT Devices, will be critical in maintaining a balance between security and usability.